Fayetteville Policies and Procedures 722.0

-The use of in-line skates, roller skates, skateboards, and other similar skating equipment on campus or other property owned or controlled by the University is permitted for individual transportation purposes only by students, University employees, or other individuals conducting official University business, utilizing University facilities available to the public or attending University programs.
-Any type of skating is strictly prohibited when a skater is moving and jumping and a skate or the wheels of the skateboard touch anything other than the ground, and this prohibition includes, but is not limited to, handrails, walls, benches, fountains, steps, and raised surfaces.
-Any person engaging in any skating activity shall assume and shall be solely responsible for any property damage and/or any personal injury to himself or herself or to any third parties which arises out of any skating activity, including, but not limited to, any property damaged at the University.
+The use of in-line skates, roller skates, skateboards, electronic skateboards including self-balancing boards/scooters, and other similar equipment on campus or other property owned or controlled by the university is permitted for individual transportation purposes only by students, university employees, or other individuals conducting official university business, utilizing university facilities available to the public or attending university programs.
+Any type of skating is strictly prohibited when a skater is moving and jumping and a skate or the wheels of the skateboard touch anything other than the ground, and this prohibition includes, but is not limited to, handrails, walls, benches, fountains, steps and raised surfaces.
+Any person engaging in any skating activity shall assume and shall be solely responsible for any property damage and/or any personal injury to himself or herself or to any third parties which arises out of any skating activity, including, but not limited to, any property damaged at the university.
 Moreover, any person choosing to engage in any skating activity of any kind or nature shall assume all risks associated with such activity.

 Notwithstanding any other provision of this policy, any type of skating is absolutely prohibited in the following areas:

 - all multi-level/interior parking structures and outdoor parking lots,

 - all campus streets and service drives located on, running through, adjacent, or contiguous to, the campus, and

 Storage of any in-line skates, roller skates, skateboards, or related equipment is prohibited in aisles, hallways or other areas that will create hazardous conditions.